proventra/proventra-core/README.md

 ## Hosted API

-For quick implementation without setup, use our hosted API service at [https://api.proventra-ai.com/docs](https://api.proventra-ai.com/docs).
+For quick implementation without setup or the need to host a classifier model (yes, the library runs a classifier model localy), use our hosted API service at [https://api.proventra-ai.com/docs](https://api.proventra-ai.com/docs).

 ## Core Components